(Last Update: 04/22/2025)

 Regular cleaning, frequently washing bedding, limiting outdoor exposure, and regularly grooming pets can significantly reduce allergens and improve indoor air quality and health.

 Your current mattress could be over 10 years old, outlasting other beds.
 Consider transitioning to a new one.
-Investing in a high-quality foam mattress ensures comfort and durability for the years ahead.
+Investing in a high-quality foam mattress ensures years of comfort and durability.

 Conclusion